On June 24th, 2011, the Minnesota Wild and San Jose Sharks made a blockbuster trade on the 2011 NHL Draft floor.

 The Brent Burns Trade

-Brent Burns left Minnesota as their top defenceman and one of the best all around defensemen in the NHL.
+Burns left Minnesota as their top defenceman and one of the best all-around defensemen in the NHL.
 He came with a hard shot and an ability to both calmly shut down opportunities or destroy his opponent with a body check.
 He topped 40 points twice with the Wild, with a career high 46 in his last season.
 He also came with the ability to play both as a forward or a defenceman, although he always played defence with the Wild.
-The Sharks also acquired a 2nd round pick, which was traded three times eventually to Nashville, who selected Pontus Aberg.
+The Sharks also acquired a second round pick, which was traded three times eventually to Nashville, who selected Pontus Aberg.

 Minnesota got Devin Setoguchi, a first round pick in 2005 who had scored 31, 20 and 21 goals in his last three seasons, respectively.
-At just 24 years old he looked like a consistent 20-goal scorer who could be a second liner with Minnesota.
+At just 24 years old he looked like a consistent 20-goal scorer who could be a second liner with the Wild.
 Charlie Coyle was a first round pick the year before and looked destined to become a solid power forward with good offensive production.
 The Wild also got a first round pick in 2011, which they selected Zack Phillips with.

 Where Did the Brent Burns Trade End Up?

 Brent Burns has turned into one of San Jose’s top players since arriving in NorCal, putting up solid numbers every season and setting a career high in 2018-19 with 83 points.
 He won the Norris Trophy in 2017, and has made the NHL All-Star Game six times.
 In 2017 he signed an 8-year, $64 million contract that keeps him in the teal and white until 2025.